Reading Time: 9 minutes

 Involuntary churn, being more difficult to address, is prevented with technologies such as intelligent payment routing, account updaters, expired card handling, configurable retry logic, dunning management, and multi-currency management.
 And I didn’t even go into storefront stuff, but I did mention some aspects in a previous question.
 Yes, lots to talk about here.

-Certainly, I will share the results obtained by a client which is very dear to 2Checkout, namely 123FormBuilder, a SaaS-based form provider.
+Certainly, I will share the results obtained by a client who is very dear to 2Checkout, namely 123FormBuilder, a SaaS-based form provider.
 We were lucky enough to take part in their growth journey.

 While still a startup, they faced several challenges including lack of customization and integration capabilities which prevented them from improving automation and service speed.
 This led to high drop-out rates on renewals.
 After switching to 2Checkout, retention was significantly improved as renewal rates increased by 15 to 20%.
 These results have been generated by the capabilities provided by our platform, specifically the intelligent payment routing and the account updater services.